opensensor/rpi5-resources/README.md

 ### Updating to Latest Firmware

+Boot from your SD Card and follow these steps.

-1. First, ensure that your Raspberry Pi runs the latest software.
+1. First, ensure that your Raspberry Pi SD Card runs the latest software.
 Run the following command to update:

     ```console
     $ sudo apt update && sudo apt full-upgrade